Are Alabama Vital Records Open to the Public?

 How Do I Find Alabama Divorce Records?

-The ADPH Center for Health Statistics has records of divorces in the state; therefore, these are from January of 1950.
+The ADPH Center for Health Statistics has records of divorces in the state; therefore, these are from January 1950.
 Records of divorces that occurred earlier are obtainable from the Clerk of the Circuit Court in the county where the divorce decree was issued.

 Searches for divorce records cost $15, and this will include a certified copy of the divorce decree or a Certificate of Failure to Find.
 Additional copies of a divorce record (ordered at the same time) cost $6 each.
 Divorce records can be applied online by mail-in applications to the State Office or walk-in applications at any county health department.

-Mail applicants must include a completed vital records request an application form and a check or money order for the complete fee, payable to the State Board of Health.
+Mail applicants must include a completed vital records request, an application form, and a check or money order for the complete fee, payable to the State Board of Health.
 Send form and payment to:

 Alabama Vital Records